 Between land use changes including rice production, overgrazing, fire suppression, urbanization and industrialization, much of that prairie, some estimates as high as 98% of it, has disappeared.
 While 1 – 2% of the original prairie may still exist, much of that is fragmented as small pockets that are useless for this bird.
-This isolation onto ever smaller pockets of land, creates a situation where predators of the prairie-chickens thrive as the useable habitat decreases.
+This isolation onto ever smaller pockets of land creates a situation where predators of the prairie-chickens thrive as the usable habitat decreases.

 By 1919, the Attwater’s prairie-chicken was extirpated from Louisiana.
 Estimates in 1937 showed only about 8,700 individuals left in Texas – less than 1% of the population.
 This signaled the end of hunting for this once popular and common game bird.
 The bird was listed as endangered in 1967 with an estimated population of 1,070 birds – 0.1% of the historic population.
 In 1973 the Endangered Species Act provided immediate protection for the seriously declining species.
 A devastating series of droughts and floods between 1980 and 1994 seriously impacted the birds such that by 1994 less than 160 individuals could be found in the wild.
 By 2003, fewer than 60 birds remained in two fragments of habitat located in Galveston and Colorado counties.